The kidneys play a crucial role in keeping our bodies healthy by filtering waste products from our blood and regulating our blood pressure.

 7) Use over-the-counter medications sparingly

 Even over-the-counter meds such as ibuprofen can further damage your kidneys.
-You may need dose adjustments according to the stage of your disease.
+Consult with your healthcare provider and avoid unnecessary medications.

 8) Get enough sleep